Minzc/Minzcworld/notes/genbase.md

 This paper introduces a new benchmark designed to test database management system performance on a mix of data management tasks and complex analysis.
 As a specific use case, we have chosen genomics data for our benchmark and have constructed a collection of typical tasks in this domain.
 In addition to being representative of a mix data management and analytics workload, this benchmark is also meant to scale to large data set sizes and multiple node across a cluster.

 At the present time, we see a sea change occurring in DBMS analytics.
 Specifically, the previous focus has been on traditional BI where commercial products offer an easy to use GUI for standard SQL aggregates.
 We see the DBMS analytics market shifting quickly and dramatically to more complex analytics.
-This is the domain of data scientists where common operations include predictive modeling, data clustering, regressions, probabilistic modeling, and the like.
+This is the domain of data scientists where common operations include predictive modelling, data clustering, regressions, probabilistic modelling, and the like.

 In summary, we believe it is important to focus the DBMS community on this new class of data science problems, which we can characterize by the following two requirements.